 Prediabetes in Midlife Women Explained by Experts

-Read on for more about conditions like prediabetes during menopause, the link between lifestyle, dementia, and women's health, and more about how women can healthily navigate this pivotal stage of life.
+Read on for more about conditions like prediabetes during menopause, the link between lifestyle, dementia, and women's health, and more about how women can move through this important stage of life.

 Kathleen: Definitely.
 And more specifically, I want to return to something you alluded to that I'm also seeing with many women I speak with.

 A lot of women come in with prediabetes.
-We know it's anywhere from a third up to 40 percent, in some demographics of women that have prediabetes.
+We know it's anywhere from a third up to 40 percent in some demographics of women who have prediabetes.

 What's even more surprising is that it shows up in the bloodwork, but for many patients, their clinician hasn't told them!

-So, only 10 percent of people who have prediabetes know about it.
-So we should not only know what our data is, we need to understand it.
+So, only 19 percent of people who have prediabetes know about it.
+So we should not only know what our data is, but we also need to understand it.
 To do this, we have to be adequately supported and counseled.

 Diabetes is something we can live with, but it has a significant impact on health.
 So, when you are in this prediabetes phase, it's a super important time to lean into mitigating risks.
 It’s also a pretty great time to have a tool like a continuous glucose monitor!